rvbCMTS/PySkinDose/docs/source/user/background.md

 found for C-arm fluoroscopy equipment, particularly for FGI procedures.
 This is due to complex geometries, accuracy in representing patient position and dealing with uncertainty in metrics.
 There are many different solutions that can be used for estimating skin dose, including commercial, non-commercial and open-source.
-Many of these solutions are great tools but does not offer the user a chance to analyze the effect of all the variables, add functionality and improve uncertainties with in-house measurements. **P**y**S**kin**D**ose aims to be an open-source tool for estimation of PSD with full transparency and used adoption functionality.
+Many of these solutions are great tools but do not offer the user a chance to analyze the effect of all the variables, add functionality and improve uncertainties with in-house measurements. **P**y**S**kin**D**ose aims to be an open-source tool for estimation of PSD with full transparency and user adoption functionality.